 This annual event takes place in Parc de la Villette where moviegoers can enjoy the big screen while sitting under the stars.
-From July 24 to August 22, movies run everyday except Mondays, beginning at nightfall.
-Celebrating its 23d year, it is featuring films by Stanley Kubrick (the Killing), Francis Ford Coppola (Tetro), Steven Soderbergh (Ocean’s Eleven) and other international and French filmmakers as well (bien sur!)
+From July 22 to August 23, movies run everyday except Mondays, beginning at nightfall.
+Celebrating its 24th, it is featuring films by Stanley Kubrick, Martin Scorsese and other international and French filmmakers as well (bien sur!)
 The absolute best thing about this is that it is FREE, so grab your blankets, a bottle of wine, some snacks, and make your way to the park for a warm night at the cinema!

 Address: Parc de la Villette 75019

 Métro: Porte de Pantin or Porte de la Villette

 If you have wandered near the Louvre or Jardin des Tuileries lately, you will notice an exciting addition on the rue du Rivoli wing, and a rather large one at that!
 La Fête Foraine is the temporary summer carnival implanted by le mairie of Paris for those looking for an entertaining night out with the kids.
 With over 60 attractions, this fête includes a Ferris wheel, climbing wall, trampolines, merry-go-rounds, games, and sweets like cotton candy, crêpes, gaufres (waffles), beignets, churros (one of the only times you will find these on the streets of Paris!), guimauves (marshmallows), and more.
 It is free to go walk through all the attractions, but costs about 2-3€ for each ride.
 This exciting family event, or even a fun evening for a romantic couple, will be up until August 23!